KelseyJustis/CS74-Project/README.md

 		run the version that includes every word found as a feature (this process is VERY long for even modest depths, due to the size of the feature set.

+    - TO RUN PARSER:

+        In ParserCode, execute 'Parser.m' and 'getCommonWordsPresent.m'; this will provide the required '.mat' file for the algorithm.

 	- Folder breakdown: